tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

     q:
       name: q
       in: query
       description: "**City name**. *Example: London*.
 You can call by city name, or by city name and country code.
 The API responds with a list of results that match a searching word.
-For the query value, type the city name and optionally the country code divided by comma; use ISO 3166 country codes."
+For the query value, type the city name and optionally the country code divided by a comma; use ISO 3166 country codes."
       schema:
         type: string
     id:
       name: id
       in: query
       description: "**City ID**. *Example: `2172797`*.
 You can call by city ID.
-API responds with exact result.
+The API responds with the exact result.
 The List of city IDs can be downloaded [here](http://bulk.openweathermap.org/sample/).
-You can include multiple cities in parameter &mdash; just separate them by commas.
+You can include multiple cities in this parameter &mdash; just separate them by commas.
 The limit of locations is 20. *Note: A single ID counts as a one API call.
-So, if you have city IDs. it's treated as 3 API calls.*"
+So, if you have city IDs, it's treated as 3 API calls.*"
       schema:
         type: string

     lat:
       name: lat
       in: query
       description: "**Latitude**. *Example: 35*.
-The latitude cordinate of the location of your interest.
+The latitude coordinate of the location of your interest.
 Must use with `lon`."
       schema:
         type: string

     lon:
       name: lon
       in: query
       description: "**Longitude**. *Example: 139*.
-Longitude cordinate of the location of your interest.
+Longitude coordinate of the location of your interest.
 Must use with `lat`."
       schema:
         type: string

     zip:
       name: zip
       in: query
       description: "**Zip code**.
 Search by zip code. *Example: 95050,us*.
-Please note if country is not specified then the search works for USA as a default."
+Please note that if the country is not specified, the search uses USA as a default."
       schema:
         type: string

     units:
       name: units
       in: query
       description: '**Units**. *Example: imperial*.
 Possible values: `standard`, `metric`, and `imperial`.
-When you do not use units parameter, format is `standard` by default.'
+When you do not use the `units` parameter, the format is `standard` by default.'
       schema:
         type: string
         enum: [standard, metric, imperial]